Basics of Scientific Computation

 You will attend the lab hours in one of three sections:

-Your Lab section is determined according to your schedule.
-Lab sections will be assigned by the instructors and will be announced at the beginning of the second week of the semester.
+Lab sections will be assigned according to your surname and will be announced at the beginning of the semester.

 Grading